In Pursuit of Complexity and Nuance

 -

-Internal Family Systems begins with a radically gentle premise: that every part within us, even the ones we fear or resent, hold a story, a purpose, a wound.
-In therapy, the task isn’t to silence or exile these parts, but to meet them with curiosity—so that the Self, calm and clear, can step in and lead with compassion.
-When the Self steps in—unburdened, present—it creates space for each part to be seen without judgment, allowing protective roles to soften and wounded parts to release pain they’ve carried alone for too long.
+Internal Family Systems begins with a radically gentle premise: that every part within us, even the ones we fear or resent, holds a story, a purpose, a wound.
+In therapy, the task isn’t to silence or exile these parts, but to meet them with curiosity—so that the Self, (the part of us that holds access to calm, clarity, and curiosity) can step in and lead with compassion.
+When the Self leads—unburdened, present—it creates space for each part to be seen without judgment, allowing protective roles to soften and wounded parts to release pain they’ve carried alone for too long.

 -